Main Page

 Firewall Information on Linux Systems

 Firewalls come in two distinct types: Hardware-Based & Software-Based.
 Hardware-based firewalls are usually "dedicated" machines that have a minimum of two ethernet ports, and preferably more.
-One ethernet port is connected to the external Internet, and the other ethernet port(s) are connected to internal private nee
+One ethernet port is connected to the external Internet, and the other ethernet port(s) are connected to internal private network

 Red Hat Linux Based System Firewall Configuration & Management